 What we’re looking for…

 We will only have one full-time farm hand position this year, and while most days there will be part-time employees on the farm, you will need to be able to work alone sometimes/possibly a lot of the time.
-A strong work ethic, willingness to work under time restraints, the ability to communicate, and willingness to learn are all musts.
-Because of our scale and the fact that we only have one apprentice at a time makes, this a good opportunity for someone who has experience and is very motivated to have their own farm someday.
+A strong work ethic, willingness to work solo under time restraints, the ability to communicate, and a willingness to learn are all musts.
+Because of our scale and the fact that we only have one apprentice at a time makes this a good opportunity for someone who has experience and is very motivated to have their own farm someday.
 Previous farm experience is not a requirement, but having a real interest in a farm future sure helps to keep you going through the season.
 Farming is not for everyone!
 It is hard work, plain and simple.
 Those interested in applying should enjoy being outside all day and doing physical labor.
 There will be bugs and various weather conditions.
 You will need to hydrate often and know when to rest or dip in the creek.

 We understand that not everyone is able to farm full-time, so we are flexible and willing to work with schedules for the right fit!
 Please reach out to learn more about alternative schedules.